vyos/vyos-documentation/docs/configuration/system/host-name.rst

 .. cfgcmd:: set system host-name <hostname>

-   Set system hostname.
    The hostname can be up to 63 characters.
 A hostname must start and end with a letter or digit, and have as interior characters only letters, digits, or a hyphen.